mateodelat/mateodelat/README.md

 **`Mobile app developper and student (computer security and networks)`**

-I'm an indie full-stack developer and student doing apps that will make life easier.
+I'm a full-stack developer and student doing apps that will make life easier.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ---